-As the governing body, we have responsibility for reviewing the effectiveness of the system of internal control.
-Consistent with the Risk Management Strategy approved by us, the following processes have been established:
+University Council has the responsibility for reviewing the effectiveness of the system of internal control.
+Consistent with the Risk Management Strategy approved, the following processes have been established:

-- 1. We meet four times a year to consider the plans and strategic direction of the institution. - 2.
-We receive periodic reports from the chairman of the Audit Committee concerning internal control, and we receive regular reports from managers on the steps they are taking to manage risks in their areas of responsibility, including progress reports on key projects. - 3.
-We receive a report on discussions of risk at Rectorate Team (the University's senior management team) and have requested the Audit Committee to provide oversight on risk. - 4.
-The Audit Committee receives regular reports from the internal auditor, which include the internal auditor's independent opinion on the adequacy and effectiveness of the institution's system of internal control, together with recommendations for improvement. - 5.
-A robust risk prioritisation methodology based on risk ranking and cost-benefit analysis is established. - 6.
-An organisation-wide risk register is operational. - 7.
-Reports are received from budget holders and project managers on internal control activities. - 8.
-Policies such as the Code of Practice on Whistleblowing, Declarations of Interest, Financial and other Irregularities, including Fraud Policy and an Anti-Bribery Policy have been periodically reviewed and revised. - 9.
-The key elements of the University's system of internal financial control, which is designed to discharge the responsibilities set out above, include the following: - Clear definitions of the responsibilities of, and the authority delegated to, members of the Rectorate Team and other senior managers; - A comprehensive medium and short-term planning process, supplemented by detailed annual income, expenditure, capital and cash flow budgets; - Regular reviews of academic performance and monthly reviews of financial performance involving variance reporting and updates of forecast outturns;
+- University Council meets four times a year to consider the plans and strategic direction of the institution. - Periodic reports from the chairman of the Audit Committee concerning internal control are received together with regular reports from managers on the steps they are taking to manage risks in their areas of responsibility, including progress reports on key projects. - A report on discussions of risk at Rectorate Team (the University's senior management team) is delivered to Audit Committee who provides oversight on risk. - The Audit Committee receives regular reports from the internal auditor, which include the internal auditor's independent opinion on the adequacy and effectiveness of the institution's system of internal control, together with recommendations for improvement. - An organisation-wide risk register is operational. - Reports are received from budget holders and project managers on internal control activities. - Policies such as the Code of Practice on Whistleblowing, Declarations of Interest, Financial and other Irregularities, including Fraud Policy and an Anti-Bribery Policy have been periodically reviewed and revised.